FedAdaVR: Adaptive Variance Reduction for Robust Federated Learning under Limited Client Participation: Computational, Latency, and Communication Comparison Against Baselines

+This appendix provides the full system-side analysis summarised in Section~\ref{ExperimentalResultsComparisonSOTA} of the main paper.
 Computational latency in federated learning is governed by diverse factors, including hardware constraints, algorithmic design, and client participation density.
-To ensure a standardised comparison, we report the average wall-clock time per communication round.
-All experiments were conducted on a workstation equipped with a 13th Gen Intel Core i9-13900H CPU (2.60 GHz), 64 GB of RAM, and an NVIDIA GeForce RTX 4080 Laptop GPU (12 GB VRAM).
+Although all primary experiments were conducted on a High-Performance Computing (HPC) cluster, a workstation equipped with a 13th Gen Intel Core i9-13900H CPU (2.60~GHz), 64~GB of RAM, and an NVIDIA GeForce RTX~4080 Laptop GPU (12~GB VRAM) was utilised to measure the average time per round presented in Table \ref{tab:system_wallclock}.
+This standardised approach was necessary because the HPC cluster consists of heterogeneous nodes with varying capabilities, and the algorithms may not be allocated identical hardware configurations during execution.
+We organise the analysis into three parts: algorithmic complexity (Table~\ref{tab:system_complexity}), empirical wall-clock times (Table~\ref{tab:system_wallclock}), and communication round efficiency (Table~\ref{tab:ComComSOTA}).

 \textsc{FedAdaVR} is designed to impose no additional computational burden on clients; consequently, the client-side execution path is identical to that of FedAvg.
-However, the server incurs additional computational overhead to mitigate variance.
-Specifically, the calculation of the correction term $\mathbf{r}^{(t)}$ necessitates the aggregation of historical updates from all clients.
-As our algorithm explicitly accommodates dynamic client participation by allowing clients to join or depart arbitrarily, managing these historical states inevitably increases computation time.
-As evidenced in Table \ref{tab:computationallatency}, \textsc{FedAdaVR} exhibits higher latency than most baselines, with the exception of SCAFFOLD.
-This increase is a direct consequence of the design choices required to handle dynamic environments.
-While this process could be further optimised for scenarios with fixed client sets, such implementation details are beyond the scope of this work.
+However, the server incurs additional overhead to mitigate variance: the calculation of the correction term $\mathbf{r}^{(t)}$ requires aggregation of historical updates from all clients.
+As our algorithm explicitly accommodates dynamic client participation by allowing clients to join or depart arbitrarily, managing these historical states inevitably increases per-round computation time.
+It is worth noting, however, that the per-round server computation is strictly $\mathcal{O}(|\mathcal{S}^{(t)}|d)$ rather than $\mathcal{O}(Nd)$, as the variance reduction correction is maintained as a running sum and only the active clients' contributions are updated each round.